 The 285-foot Hoover Tower was built in 1941 and dedicated as part of Stanford's 50th anniversary celebration.
 The Hoover Observation Deck offers views of the Santa Clara Valley and houses a carillon of 48 bells, the largest inscribed "For Peace Alone Do I Ring."
-The lobby features exhibitions on such topics as the institution's founder-Stanford alumnus and U.S. president Herbert Hoover-and alumnus and U.S. president Herbert Hoover-and collections held at the Hoover Institution Library & Archives.
-For availability and hours, call 650-723-2053 for the Observation Deck, or 650-723-3563 for the Reading Room and Exhibition Galleries. www.hoover.org habitat reserve, which also supports academic programs, environmental restoration and habitat conservation.
-Public access is limited to daylight hours, and pets are prohibited. dish.stanford.edu
+The lobby features exhibitions on such topics as the institution's founder-Stanford alumnus and U.S. president Herbert Hoover-and collections held at the Hoover Institution Library & Archives.

+For availability and hours, call 650-723-2053 for the Observation Deck, or 650-723-3563 for the Reading Room and Exhibition Galleries. hoover.org